 Winnebago Begins Towables Expansion

 Winnebago Industries officials broke ground May 3, 2018, on a $12 million-plus expansion of its travel trailer operation in Middlebury, Indiana.
-The expansion, which will add 200,000 square feet of space, includes construction of a new manufacturing plant and a dedicated panel lamination building.
+The expansion will add 200,000 square feet of space.
+It includes construction of a new manufacturing plant and a dedicated panel lamination building.
 The project is expected to be completed in late 2018.

 Winnebago’s Minnie line of travel trailers consists of the Minnie Drop, Micro Minnie, Minnie, and Minnie Plus travel trailers, as well as the Minnie Plus fifth-wheel.

 For more information about Winnebago products, visit www.winnebagoind.com.

 More than 300 vintage RVs were on display at the annual Pismo Vintage Trailer Rally.
 The rally was held on May 19, 2018, at Pismo Coast Village RV Resort, an FMCA commercial member located in Pismo Beach, California.